Black and White Photos to Capture the Soul

 In doors, you can use sunlight bleeding through a window to great effect.
 Choose where you position your subject in relation to the window with care, and use a sheer if you need to soften the light.

 Adding Depth and Drama

 Remember chiaroscuro?
-The painters who mastered this technique were suddenly able to add not just dimension and depth of field to their compositions but they could also alter the mood and the emotional impact of their work.
+The painters who mastered this technique were suddenly able to add not just dimension and depth of field to their compositions.
+They could also alter the mood and the emotional impact of their work.

 As a photographer, this is where your artistry can come to the fore.
-Sure, you have to master the technicalities of photography to produce professional looking images, but to be really successful, you need to take it a step further.
+Sure, you have to master the technicalities of photography to produce professional looking images.
+However, to be really successful, you need to take it a step further.

 Black and white images in particular allow you to play with the light and shade in a painterly fashion.
 For serious portraits and documentary photography, creating deep shadows can be used to provide commentary and context to your subject.

 Australian photographer Bill Henson is particularly adept at creating mystery and foreboding with the use of light and shadow in his photographic portraits.
 When you look at his work, you can’t help but think of Rembrandt and Caravaggio.

 To create impact with your black and white photography, make yourself the master of darkness - and of light!

 Author Bio: Headshot London Photography studio is a professional London group of photographers specialising in Commercial Portraits (http://www.headshotlondon.co.uk/portrait-photography/), Photography Retouching and Corporate commissions (http://www.headshotlondon.co.uk/corporate-photographers/).